berylcczhang/TEST/README.md

 ### Acknowledgements ###

 SLUG was the product of many people's work.
 Version 1 was written by Robert da Silva and Michele Fumagalli, with contributions and improvements from Jonathan Parra.
 Version 2 of SLUG, as well as slugpy, were written by primarily by Mark Krumholz, with contributions from Michele Fumagalli, Teddy Rendahl, Evan Demers, and Greg Ashworth.
-SLUG benefitted enormously from the methods and library of track and atmosphere models curated by Claus Leitherer as part of [starburst99](http://www.stsci.edu/science/starburst99/docs/default.htm).
-The extensive set of filters available started with the compilation provided by Charlie Conroy, who maintains a filter list as part of [FSPS](https://code.google.com/p/fsps/), though it has grown considerably since then.
-Most of the predefined extinction curves are courtesy of Daniela Calzetti.
-The type II supernova yield tables were provided by Tuguldur Sukhbold, and the AGB yield tables by Amanda Karakas and Carolyn Doherty.
+See the [documentation](http://slug2.readthedocs.io/en/latest/) for a full list of contributors, including both those who wrote parts of the code and who provided tabulated data.

 ### License ###